kekse1/dump.js/README.md

 The colors can be defined via three bytes separated by comma `,`; more colors separated via `;` as whole, or more comma `,`.
 It doesn't really matter, but please do not combine both in one parameter.

+#### `--head` and `--tail`
+If defined empty (or with `yes/no/on/off`), size will automatically be adapted to your console's height.

+It can also be an integer for the target line count; or a string with a '%' suffix, so you can define a percentage of your console's height.

 ## Example Screenshots